kamal-rahimi/GenderDetection/README.md

 						    Male       Female

+					      Fig.1 : Gender Recognition Model

 ## How to use the model

 ### train_gender.py
-Creats a model and trains it based on the Colorfret image dataset to detect gender of a person in an image.
+Creates a model and trains it based on the Colorfret image dataset to detect gender of a person in an image.

 Example usage:
 ```